Dramexas/Topper/README.md

 Select one or more windows to bring to the forefront using a keyboard shortcut or a context menu.
 Adjust the transparency of the foreground windows to make them more or less visible.

-Disable the foreground mode for a window using the same keyboard shortcut or context menu.
-Customize keyboard shortcuts and context menu options according to your preferences.
-Installation
+# Installation
 To install Topper, you need to have a compatible Windows operating system (Windows 7 or higher).
 You can download the installation file from [this link] or clone the GitHub repository from [this address].

 # Usage
-To use WindowTopper, you first need to launch the software by double-clicking on the icon.
+To use Topper, you first need to launch the software by double-clicking on the icon.
 You will then see a WindowTopper icon in the taskbar.
 Right-click on this icon to access the software options.

 To bring a window to the forefront, you can use the keyboard shortcut [shortcut] or right-click on the window's title bar and choose the "Bring to Front" option.
 You will then see a visual indicator on the window to show that it is in the foreground mode.